-Inequity in vaccination coverage in India was found between states, within states, and in urban vs. rural.
-Lower parental education resulted in lower coverage, girls had lower coverage than boys and infants born to families with a large number of children also had lower coverage than others.
+Key Evidence: Inequity in vaccination coverage in India was found between states, within states, and in urban vs. rural.
+Lower parental education resulted in lower coverage, girls had lower coverage than boys, and infants born to families with a large number of children also had lower coverage than others.
 A direct relationship between household wealth and coverage was also found.

 Mathew, J.L.
 2012.
 Inequity in childhood immunization in India: a systematic review.
 Indian Pediatrics.
 49:203-23.

-An analysis of data from India’s National Family Health Survey designed to examine the trends and patterns of inequalities over time showed, that despite a decline in urban-rural and gender differences over time, children residing in rural areas and girls remained disadvantaged.
-Moreover regions that had the lowest gender inequality in 1992 showed an increase in gender difference over time.
+Key Evidence: An analysis of data from India’s National Family Health Survey designed to examine the trends and patterns of inequalities over time showed that, despite a decline in urban-rural and gender differences over time, children residing in rural areas and girls remained disadvantaged.
+Moreover, regions that had the lowest gender inequality in 1992 showed an increase in gender difference over time.
 Similarly, urban-rural inequality increased in one region during the 1992–2006 data collection period.

 Singh, P.K.
 2013.
 Trends in Child Immunization across Geographical Regions in India: Focus on Urban-Rural and Gender Differences.
 PLoS ONE.
 8(9).